danstorre/simpleOMDB/README.md

 # Movio

-A simple app so you can search movies, series or episodes.
+Movio is a simple app so you can search movies, series or episodes.